Proud Boys leader Tarrio now compliant with Pretrial Services Agency, D.C. judge rules

 Tarrio’s attorney, Lucas I. Dansie, repeatedly called the hearing a “show” and accused the government of being “vindictive” and “selective against” his client.
 “The government is using this as a platform to try to silence Mr. Tarrio for his speech and try to embarrass him,” Dansie said.

-Judge John M. Campbell interrupted Dansie and reminded him that his client, who lives in Miami, was granted permission to return to Florida only on condition he regularly checked in with pretrial.
+Judge John M. Campbell interrupted Dansie and reminded him that his client, who lives in Miami, was granted permission to return to Florida only on the condition he regularly checked in with pretrial services.

 “This hearing is not special to Mr. Tarrio’s case.
 It is commonplace when a defendant is out of touch with pretrial and doesn’t comply.
 This is to let you know, we don’t take this lightly.
 If you violate pretrial, you end up in jail,” Campbell said.